-Appearance: pours a clear golden with a white short-lived head.
+Appearance: pours a clear pale golden with a little white foam.
 Medium carbonation.
+Body is light.

 Aroma/Nose: not so much on the nose.
 Smells of commercial apple juice with notes of lemon with a hint of citric acid.

 Taste: it starts very dry and sour, you can actually taste citric acid throughout the whole sip.
 A note of commercial apple juice and a hint of green apples on the mid-palate.
 The finish is dry and sour with a lingering flavour of citric acid.

 Overall: I didn’t find the Gold drinkable at all.
 Well, perhaps only in gulps, but not in sips.
 It’s really sad to see what happened when an award-winning company was taken over by Fuller’s.
 Also, this is a good example of what happens to cider after it is triple-filtered.
 Only a flavour of citric acid with a faint apple note remain.
 I wouldn’t buy it again.
 2/6

 Availability: broad in the UK.
 Bottled from Demon Drinks in Germany.